Disability art: Context of disability art in the disability arts movement

 Disability art is a concept which was developed out of the disability arts movement.
 In the disability arts movement disability art stood for "art made by disabled people which reflects the experience of disability."
-To be making disability art in the disability arts movement it is conditional on being a disabled person.
+To be making disability art in the disability arts movement it is conditional on being a person with a disability.

 Development in Britain

 The development of disability art began in the 1970s / 80s as a result of the new political activism of the disabled peoples' movement.
 The exact date the term came into use is currently unverified, although the first use of the term in the Disability Arts Chronology is 1986.
-During this period the term "disability art" in the disability arts movement has been retrospectively agreed to mean "art made by disabled people which reflects the experience of disability".
+During this period the term "disability art" in the disability arts movement has been retrospectively agreed to mean "art made by people with a disability which reflects the experience of disability".

-As the movement and term developed, the disability arts movement began to expand from what mainly started out as disabled people's cabaret to all art forms.
+As the movement and term developed, the disability arts movement began to expand from what mainly started out as people with a disability cabaret to all art forms.
 The disability arts movement began to grow year on year and was at its height during the late 1990s.
 Key exhibitions which looked at disability art happened like Barriers, which was an exhibition considering physical, sensory and intellectual limitation and its effect on personal art practice.
-(8 Feb - 16 Mar 2007: Aspex Gallery, Portsmouth) and the creation of the Disability Film Festival in London in 1999, – both of which looked at work by disabled people as well as disability arts.
+(8 Feb – 16 Mar 2007: Aspex Gallery, Portsmouth) and the creation of the Disability Film Festival in London in 1999, – both of which looked at work by disabled people as well as disability arts.

-Disabled people's politics in Britain was changed by the Disability Discrimination Act of 1995.
+Disabled people's politics in Britain was changed by the Disability Discrimination Act 1995.
 In the subsequent years as people adapted to the protection of legislation a new wave of politics entered in the disability arts movement.
-In 2004 the revised Disability Discrimination Act signified the end of the domination of art based on discrimination politics in the disability arts movement.
-A new generation of disabled people were less political and carried an agenda of integration.
-This combined with the carers movement highlighted a change in attitude that acknowledged the work of the disability arts movement to claim the term "disability art" but showed a movement away from the idea that only disabled people could make disability art.
+The revised Disability Discrimination Act 2005 signified the end of the domination of art based on discrimination politics in the disability arts movement.
+A new generation of people with a disability were less political and carried an agenda of integration.
+This combined with the carers movement highlighted a change in attitude that acknowledged the work of the disability arts movement to claim the term "disability art" but showed a movement away from the idea that only people with a disability could make disability art.
 It began to be recognised that disability art needs to be "supported by society itself and not just by disabled people".